Paupack, Pennsylvania

 Paupack is an unincorporated community in Pike County, Pennsylvania, United States.
 The community is 5.5 mi south of Hawley.
 Paupack has a post office with ZIP code 18451, which opened on October 19, 1900.
 The community derives its name from Wallenpaupack Creek.

-The area was originally served by the Paupack School which dates back to 1925 and is on the National Register of Historic Places.
+The area was originally served by Paupack Consolidated School, which dates back to 1925 and is on the National Register of Historic Places.